Nine bestowments

 The nine bestowments (九錫 (jiǔ cì)) were awards given by Chinese emperors to officials, ostensibly to reward them for their accomplishments.
-While the nature of the bestowments was probably established during the Zhou Dynasty, there was no record of anyone receiving them until Wang Mang.
+While the nature of the bestowments was probably established during the Zhou dynasty, there was no record of anyone receiving them until Wang Mang.
 Thereafter, the nine bestowments became typically a sign of a powerful official showing off his complete control of the emperor and establishing his intent to usurp the throne.
 For the rest of Chinese history, it became rare for a usurpation to happen without the nine bestowments having been given sometime before.
-It was almost as rare for the nine bestowments to be given without an usurpation happening, though it did happen (as when Cao Pi gave Sun Quan the nine bestowments in 221 while Sun was briefly Cao Wei's vassal).
+It was almost as rare for the nine bestowments to be given without a usurpation happening, though it did happen (as when Cao Pi gave Sun Quan the nine bestowments in 221 while Sun was briefly Cao Wei's vassal).
 Conversely, officials who made important contributions and were offered the nine bestowments would decline them to show their loyalty and lack of intention to usurp the throne.